About Us & What We Do

 New York Videogame Critics Circle – Overview

-The New York Videogame Critics Circle is a 501(c)3 non-profit, arts-oriented multicultural organization of 35 journalists.
-Throughout the year, we are dedicated to mentoring students between the ages of 13 and 21, offering college scholarships and internships, and doing community outreach, especially in communities in underserved areas like the Bronx and Lower East Side.
+The New York Videogame Critics Circle is an arts-oriented multicultural organization of 30 journalists and 20 paid interns and mentors.
+Throughout the year, we are dedicated to mentoring students between the ages of 13 and 21, offering college scholarships and paid internships, and doing community outreach, especially in communities in underserved areas like the Bronx and Lower East Side.

-For the last six years, we’ve mentored, offered scholarships and overseen interns from the DreamYard Prep School, an Obama White-House lauded arts-oriented school in the Bronx.
+For the last eight years, we’ve mentored, offered scholarships and overseen interns from the DreamYard Prep School, an Obama White-House lauded arts-oriented school in the Bronx, and its adjunct, Bx Start/Bx Gaming Network.

 DreamYard Co-founder Tim Lord said, “We believe that the arts and social justice education can help young people build pathways to opportunity.
 But it is only through partnerships like this, with a respected tech and business partner organization who believe our Bronx youth can be the next leaders in gaming and coding and design, that we can actually connect that pathway to lasting opportunity.”
 Here’s a New Yorker magazine story about the DreamYard.